 Getting to the tour

-This tour meets and disbands in Dunedin, the second-largest city on New Zealand’s South Island.
+This New Zealand photography tour meets and disbands in Dunedin, the second-largest city on New Zealand’s South Island.
 Participants are responsible for their transportation to and from the Dunedin Airport.

 Transportation during the tour